-&lt;sup>2 Babson's GBM Policies for Students and non-student community members are similar in many respects: they both prohibit the same gender-based misconduct, both resolve charges using an investigative grievance process, and both afford parties the right to be supported throughout the process by an advisor of their choice.
+3 Babson's GBM Policies for students and non-student community members are similar in many respects: they both prohibit the same gender-based misconduct, both resolve charges using an investigative grievance process, and both afford parties the right to be supported throughout the process by an advisor of their choice.
 One notable difference between the two GBM policies is who serves as decision makers.
-Under the GBM Policy used to address alleged misconduct by students, Campus Life employees may serve as investigators, and are designated to serve as the sanctioning officer (if there is a finding of responsibility), and as the appeals officer (if there is an appeal).
+Under the GBM Policy used to address alleged misconduct by students, Campus Life employees may serve as investigators, and are designated to serve as the sanctioning officer (if there is a finding of responsibility).
 However, Campus Life staff do not fill these roles under the GBM Policy for Faculty, Staff and Affiliated Persons.
 When the respondent is a College employee, the Title IX Coordinator generally appoints an independent investigator to investigate the charges, and if that appointed investigator concludes that the respondent more likely than not violated the GBM Policy, the College then determines appropriate disciplinary sanctions, up to and including potential termination, or in the case of tenured faculty, initiation of tenure revocation procedures, in accordance with the Policy.